How Whitby has changed through the ages

 With a wealth of history dating back to the Vikings, here's a brief look at how Whitby's changed through the ages.

-If you’re visiting Whitby without a guide, or enjoying a short break in one of our holiday cottages, you can become easily distracted by the wealth of activities and sites to see.
-For example many families spend their whole day on the beach, enjoying playing in the sea or building sand castles.
-Other families make their way into the arcades to enjoy the cutting edge video games or to try their luck on the 2p machines.
-For many couples, simply walking round the town, hand in hand taking in the sights and sounds is enough.
-However, enjoying these activities is perfectly fine, although you might be surprised as to how they link in with Whitby’s wealth of History.
+While you’re enjoying a short break in one of our Whitby holiday cottages, you’re likely to get distracted by the local activities and sites.
+You might spend a day on the beach, enjoying donkey rides, playing in the sea and building sand castles.
+You might make your way to the arcades and enjoy the video games or try your luck on the 2p machines.
+For many, simply walking round the town, taking in the sights and sounds is enough.
+Enjoying these activities is perfectly fine, but you might be surprised as to how they link in with Whitby’s wealth of history.